Vanesa-R/tip-calculator-app/README.md

 - Mobile-first workflow
 - JavaScript

 Wanna look how it works?
-[Click here!](https://vanesa-r.github.io/tip-calculator-app/)
+[Click here!](https://vanesa-r.github.io/tip-calculator-app/) :point_left:

 ## What I learned

 I discovered the CSS property caret-color.
 It enabled me to give more complete styles to the inputs.